Abomination (character): Fictional character biography

 The Abomination reappears after the events of World War Hulk, encountering a new foe called the Red Hulk.
 This new opponent savagely beats, shoots, and kills the Abomination.
-Later on, it is revealed that Thunderbolt Ross the Red Hulk, is Thunderbolt Ross's gamma-powered alter ego; he killed Blonsky as an act of revenge for his deliberate gamma poisoning (and later death) of Ross's daughter Betty.
+Later on, it is revealed that Thunderbolt Ross is the Red Hulk and killed Blonsky as an act of revenge for his deliberate gamma poisoning (and later death) of Ross's daughter Betty.

-During the "Dark Reign" storyline, the Abomination is among the dead characters present at Zeus's trial.
-Abomination reappears in the court of Pluto, attacking the Olympian god when he loses power over the dead.

-During the "Chaos War" storyline, the Abomination is among the dead characters in the Underworld who Pluto liberates to help defend the Underworld from Amatsu-Mikaboshi.
-The Abomination fights the Hulk and his allies until Marlo Chandler taps into the Death essence within her to destroy his body.

 A shadow organization (later revealed to be the Order of the Shield) bent on gaining control of the Hulk harvests biological material from a mortally wounded Bruce Banner.
 After Banner regains consciousness following the experiment and escapes as the Hulk, the organization uses this material to resurrect the Abomination under their control, leaving him "free of a mind or a conscience" and with an ability to seek out the Hulk for retrieval.
 The Hulk defeats the Abomination yet again with the aid of the Avengers.
 Iron Man uses technology taken from the Order of the Shield to teleport the Abomination into space.

 Tissue samples of the Abomination were later used by the U.S. Hulk Operations to resurrect Rick Jones, transforming him into an Abomination-like creature dubbed Subject B. After ripping Rick from Subject B's body, Reginald Fortean teleports to Gamma Flight headquarters in space, killing Sasquatch and temporarily killing Doc Samson to retrieve the Subject B husk.
 Fortean then willingly fuses himself with the body.

 After returning to Earth, Abomination started his own company called Green Spring which makes gamma mutates.
 After finding a depowered Skaar, Abomination had him repowered and sent him to retrieve Stockpile.
 After Skaar's mission led to an encounter with Gamma Flight and the U.S. Hulkbuster Force, Abomination and Aliana Alba were shown to have watched the fight and commented on the powers of the gamma mutates that was shown off.

 During the "Devil's Reign" storyline, Abomination appears as a member of the Thunderbolts and shows up to stop Jessica Jones and the Champions from interfering in the Thunderbolts' apprehension of most of the Purple Children.
 As Jessica notes that Abomination would not normally be someone to work for Mayor Wilson Fisk, Abomination states that Fisk has the information that he seeks.
 The recruitment of Abomination was the result of Rhino leaving the group as he crossed the line of hunting children.